vweevers/lento/readme.md

 Control delays and retries:

 - `pollInterval`: number (milliseconds) or string with unit (e.g. `1s`, `500ms`).
 How long to wait for server-side state changes, before sending another HTTP request.
 Default is 1 second.
-- `maxRetries`: number of retries if Presto responds with HTTP 503.
-Default is 10 (with delays between 50 and 100 ms).
+- `maxRetries`: number of retries if Presto responds with [HTTP 503 or other failures](#builtin-retry).
+Default is 10.

 <a name="createpagestream"></a>
 ### `createPageStream(sql[, options])`